|

 Any applet that contains Swing components must be implemented with a subclass of

-.
+JApplet.
 Here's a Swing version of one of the applets that helped make Java famous an animation applet that (in its most well known configuration) shows our mascot Duke doing cartwheels:

 You can find the main source code for this applet in

 Note: If you don't see the applet running above, you need to install Java Plug-in, which happens automatically when you install the J2SE JRE or SDK.
 We strongly recommend that you install the latest version; at least 1.3.1 is required for all our applets.
-You can find more information in the Java Plug-in home page.TumbleItem.java
+You can find more information in the Java Plug-in home page.TumbleItem.java.
+See the examples index for links to all the files required by this example.

 This section discusses the following topics:

-is a top-level Swing container, each Swing applet has a root pane.
+BecauseJAppletis a top-level Swing container, each Swing applet has a root pane.
 The most noticeable effects of the root pane's presence are support for adding a menu bar and the need to use a content pane.As described in Using Top-Level Containers, each top-level container such as a

-has a single content pane.
+JApplethas a single content pane.
 The content pane makes Swing applets different from regular applets in the following ways:

 - You add components to a Swing applet's content pane, not directly to the applet.
 Adding Components to the Content Pane shows you how.